robenkleene/design-references/photography.md

 An example of when to use manual exposure: If you're shooting a shot with a white background, the camera is going to overcompensate and make the photo to dark.

+The iPhone defaults to low ISO and high shutter speed.
+As you need more light, the shutter speeds gets low until around 1/8, then the ISO increases.

+It seems that the only reason to manipulate shutter speed and ISO separately is to create blur effects?

 ## ISO

 Light sensitivity, the lower the number, the less sensitive the camera is to light, so reduce the number on bright sunny days.
 Low ISO mean slow noise, high ISO means high noise.

+It's just like amplifying sound, if you amplify light you also amplify the noise.

+Essentially the trade off is less stability and clear image (fast shutter speed and low ISO) versus more stability with noisy image (low shutter speed and high ISO).

+The less noisy you want your image, the more stable you have to hold it.
+So to get higher quality images, increase stability.

+The iPhone's ISO range is 25 to 2000.

 ### ISO Ranges